Quantization for the mixtures of overlap probability distributions: basic preliminaries

 \section{basic preliminaries}

 Let $f_1$ and $f_2$ be the respective density functions for the uniform distributions $P_1$ and $P_2$ defined on the closed intervals $[0, 1]$ and $[\frac 12, \frac 32]$.
 Then,

 Let us consider the mixed distribution $P:=pP_1+(1-p)P_2$, where $0<p<1$.
 Notice that $P$ has support the closed interval $[0, \frac 32]$, and the component probabilities $P_1$ and $P_2$ have overlaps on the interval $[\frac 12, 1]$.
+For a probability distribution $P$, by $dP(x)$ it is meant $dP(x)=P(dx)$, where $d$ stands here for differential.
 Since $f_1$ and $f_2$ are the density functions for the probability distributions $P_1$ and $P_2$, respectively, we have

 Notice that if $x\in [0, \frac 12]$, then $dP(x)=p \,dP_1(x)=p dx$; if $x\in [\frac 12,1]$, then $dP(x)=p dP_1(x)+(1-p) dP_2(x)=p f_1(x) dx+(1-p)f_2(x) dx=dx;$ on the other hand, if $x\in [1, \frac 32]$, then $dP(x)=(1-p)dP_2(x)=(1-p)dx$.
 Let us now define a function $f$ on the real line $\D R$ such that